oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

     {% img blog/flask-scim-server/scim_1.png alt:"Test Api Credentials UI Image" width:"800" %}{: .center-image }

-    > You can navigate to `http://localhost:4040` to see the request from Okta on this request, as well as the response from the SCIM server.
+    > You can check the ngrok logs by navigating to `http://localhost:4040` to see the request from Okta as well as the response from the SCIM server.

     {% img blog/flask-scim-server/scim_2.png alt:"Test Api Credentials Call Image" width:"800" %}{: .center-image }